Mess for Less

 child playing letter matching game

-I think it helped that they were searching for eggs that were the same color to put together.
-Once they put them together, they would twist them until the letter lined up on the top and bottom half of the egg to see if they had the correct letter.
-A great egg-stention (you know I had to go there!) and another Easter egg idea is to have the kids line up the eggs in alphabetical order when they are done.
-This is why it helps to have 26 eggs.
+It helped that my kids were searching for eggs that were the same color to put together.
+Once they put them together, they would twist them until the letters lined up on the top and bottom half of the egg to see if they had the correct letter.

 Tip 1: Instead of writing one letter on each egg, you can write a lowercase letter on one half of the egg and an uppercase letter on the other half.